peixian/simuations/eulerMethods/eulerMethods.md

 \\(= v^{n}\_p + a^{n}\_p \Delta t + \mathcal{O}(\Delta t^{2}) \\)

-where \\(\dot x \\) is just the derivitive of x, and \\(\mathcal{O}(\Delta t^{n}) \\) is just the leftovers of the Taylor series, also called the truncation error.
+where \\(\dot x \\) is just the derivitive of \\(x \\), and \\(\mathcal{O}(\Delta t^{n}) \\) is just the leftovers of the Taylor series, also called the truncation error.
 The first thing you'll notice is how both of these systems are linear, so we're modeling a system with a bunch of tiny linear equations.
 We'll put these two equations to work by modeling the Earth around the Sun with the [Keplerian Potential][keplerProblem] in a 2D fashion.
 The solution to this problem is trivial, it's a simple circle with radius of 1 AU around the Sun, which can be easily seen with:

 ![stable orbit][stable]